David Madsen

 Location: 118 Sandy Creek Road, Bridgton, ME 04009

-Stickers: Bridgton residents can purchase a transfer station sticker at the Town Office or at the Transfer Station for $10.00 per household.
+Stickers: Bridgton residents can purchase a transfer station sticker at the Transfer Station or the Town Office for $10.00 per household.
+Additional stickers for vehicles within the same household can be purchased for $5.00 per vehicle.
 Stickers need to be purchased on an annual basis and are valid from July 1st to June 30th each year.

 For more info: Please contact Forrest Kollander at 647-8276 or transferst@bridgtonmaine.org.